kubecost/docs/alerts.md

 Confirm that Kubecost product has received configuration data:

-* Go to `<your-kubecost-url>/alerts.html` in the Kubecost UI to view configured email and Slack settings as well as any of the alerts configured from Helm.
+* Go to `<your-kubecost-url>/alerts.html` in the Kubecost UI to view configured alert settings as well as any of the alerts configured from Helm.
   * Note that alerts setup via the UI will be overwritten by Helm `values.yaml` if the pod restarts.

 Additionally, confirm that the alerts scheduler has properly parsed and scheduled a next run for each alert by visiting `<your-kubecost-url>/model/alerts/status` to view individual alert parameters as well as next and last scheduled run times for individual alerts.